 Patients with primary dystonia have altered cortical excitability and inhibition with significantly reduced silent period and enhanced intracortical inhibition suggestive of impaired GABAergic neurotransmission.

 Autism spectrum disorder (ASD) is a neurodevelopmental disorder with significant social, communicative, and behavioral challenges, and its prevalence is increasing globally at an alarming rate.
 Children with ASD often have nutritional imbalances, and multiple micronutrient deficiencies.
 Among these, zinc (Zn2+) deficiency is prominent and has gained extensive scientific interest over the past few years.
 Zn2+ supports numerous proteins, including enzymes and transcription factors, and controls neurogenesis and cell differentiation.
 It modulates synaptic transmission and plasticity by binding to receptors, ion channels, and transporters.
-These interactions are crucial as changes in these processes may contribute to cognitive and behavioral abnormalities in neurodevelopmental disorders, including ASD.
+These interactions are crucial, as changes in these processes may contribute to cognitive and behavioral abnormalities in neurodevelopmental disorders, including ASD.
 Notably, mutations in genes linked to ASD result in Zn2+ dyshomeostasis, altering pivotal biological processes.
-Additionally, Zn2+ promotes gut health by maintaining gut wall integrity, preventing inflammation and leaky gut, translocation of gut bacteria and their metabolites into systemic circulation, and supporting cognitive processes via the gut-brain axis.
-Zn2+ deficiency during pregnancy alters gut microbiota composition, induces pro-inflammatory cytokine production, may affect neuronal functioning, and is associated with ASD etiology in offspring and exacerbation of autistic traits in genetically predisposed children.
-This review focuses on Zn2+ dyshomeostasis, discussing various Zn2+-dependent dysfunctions underlying distinct autistic phenotypes and describing recent progress in the neurobiology of ASD in human and animal models.
-Comprehensive research on the physiological processes altered by Zn2+ deficiency is crucial for designing preventive and innovative therapeutic measures for this disorder.
+In addition, Zn2+ promotes gut health by maintaining gut wall integrity, preventing inflammation and leaky gut, preventing translocation of gut bacteria and their metabolites into systemic circulation, and supporting cognitive processes via the gut–brain axis.
+Zn2+ deficiency during pregnancy alters gut microbiota composition, induces pro-inflammatory cytokine production, may affect neuronal functioning, and is associated with ASD etiology in offspring, as well as the exacerbation of autistic traits in genetically predisposed children.
+This review focuses on Zn2+ dyshomeostasis, discussing various Zn2+-dependent dysfunctions underlying distinct autistic phenotypes and describing recent progress in the neurobiology of individuals with ASD and animal models.

 This paper reports the methods and preliminary findings of Germina, an ongoing cohort study to identify biomarkers and trajectories of executive functions and language development in the first 3 years of life.
 557 mother-infant dyads (mean age of mothers 33.7 years, 65.2% white, 48.7% male infants) have undergone baseline and are currently collecting data for other timepoints.
 A linear regression was used to predict baseline Bayley-III using scores derived from data-driven sparse partial least squares utilizing a multiple holdout framework of 15 domains.
 Significant associations were found between socioeconomic/demographic characteristics (B = 0.29), epigenetics (B = 0.11), EEG theta (B = 0.14) and beta activity (B = 0.11), and microbiome functional pathways (B = 0.08) domains, and infant development measured by the Bayley-III at T1, suggesting potential interventions to prevent impairments.